Ramón Laureano: Oakland Athletics

 On August 9, 2020, Laureano was ejected for the first time in his career for charging at the Houston Astros bench to go after Astros hitting coach Alex Cintrón, causing the benches to empty.
 He was suspended six games on August 11 due to the incident, while Cintron was suspended for 20.
 On appeal, Laureano's suspension was reduced to four games, beginning on August 14.

 In 2020, he batted .213, with 6 home runs, 25 RBIs, posted a .338 on-base percentage and a .366 slugging percentage.
 He had an AL-leading 12 hit by pitches.

 On August 6, 2021, Laureano was suspended by MLB for 80 games for testing positive for the performance-enhancing drug nandrolone.
 On October 1, Laureano underwent core surgery.
 His suspension continued through the first 27 games of the 2022 season.

 On May 8, 2022, Laureano played his first game after his suspension.
-On July 11, 2022, Laureano misplayed a sinking line drive hit by the Rangers’ Josh Smith, resulting in an inside-the-park home run.

 On January 13, 2023, Laureano signed a one-year, $3.55 million contract with the Athletics, avoiding salary arbitration.
 In 64 games for Oakland, he batted .213/.280/.364 with 6 home runs, 21 RBI, and 8 stolen bases.
 Despite having the third highest rWAR on the Athletics, he was designated for assignment on August 5.